SHAU-LOK/phantomjs/CONTRIBUTING.md

 # Contribution Guide

-This page describes how to contribute changes to PhantomJS.
+This page describes how to contribute changes to chromessJS.

 Please do **not** create a pull request without reading this guide first.
 Failure to do so may result in the **rejection** of the pull request.